Cracking the code on diversity in tech is the greatest economic opportunity of our time.

 The year 2040 marks the start of the decade when people of color will be the majority in the United States.
-Blacks and Latinxs will make up nearly 40% of the US population.
+Black and Latinx people will make up nearly 40% of the US population.
 Yet the economic indicators for these communities are poor and have not shown much sign of improving.
 If we’re going to be a majority-minority country, we must figure out how to empower our communities of color.

-- Blacks and Latinxs are currently being excluded from the innovation economy at alarming rates.
-While blacks and Latinxs earn nearly 18% of computer science bachelor’s degrees, they make up only around 5% of the technical workforce at top tech companies.
-Only 1% of venture backed tech companies have a black founder.
-The innovation economy is not recognizing and supporting black and Latinx talent.
+- Black and Latinx people are currently being excluded from the innovation economy at alarming rates.
+While Black and Latinx people earn nearly 18% of computer science bachelor’s degrees, they make up only around 5% of the technical workforce at top tech companies.
+Only 1% of venture backed tech companies have a Black founder.
+The innovation economy is not recognizing and supporting Black and Latinx talent.

 - Black and Latinx communities are some of the most powerful cultural influencers in the US.
 Yet without access to the increasingly digital and technological tools for scaling and disseminating influence, these communities’ contributions are often appropriated or erased, further diminishing their economic, social, and political power.